Chapter 8

 #Meters

-Declare meters as #[meter] pub x: MeterSlot fields alongside your params (see parameters.md § Meters), push from process() with context.set_meter(P::MeterL, peak), and render them in layout():
+Declare meters as #[meter] pub x: MeterSlot fields alongside your params (see parameters.md § Meters), push from process() with context.set_meter(P::MeterL, peak), and render them in editor():

 meter(&[P::MeterL, P::MeterR], "Level").rows(3)